fatesadeghi/AI-Wellbeing-Project/README.md

 > **Can AI detect changes in a person's well-being by learning their daily habits and spotting unusual behavior?**

-The project addresses this question through two complementary analytical approaches:
+The project addresses this question through personalized behavioral analysis, temporal analysis, and individual-level machine learning.

-1. **Statistical analysis**
-   Examines associations between personalized behavioral deviations and well-being-related measures.

-2. **Personalized machine learning**
-   Evaluates whether participant-specific behavioral information can be used to model next-day changes in well-being.

-The statistical and machine-learning analyses answer related but different questions and are therefore interpreted separately.

 ---